phiresky/blog/posts/2025/visualizing-all-books-in-isbn-space.md

 ## Processing Scripts

 There's a set of processing scripts, mostly written in JS (directly writing out JSON and PNG files), but one of them written in Rust since it has to read in a 250GByte source file, writing output to SQLite.

+## Conclusion

+In the end, we have a very flexible way of visualizing all books that have been published with an ISBN.
+I enjoyed working on this project a lot.
+In the end, it was made possible by what would in software be called a bad choice - using an identifier that can only barely fit enough elements.
+If you tried the same with UUIDs, you'd have purely vast emptyness ;)

+The source code is available at https://github.com/phiresky/isbn-visualization.